mathMatthew/spreadsheetCoder/README.md

-# spreadsheetCoder
 ![image of painter painting spreadsheet and computer generating corresponding code](./images/spreadsheetCoder.png)

-Some background:
-* The purpose of this Excel macro is to allow you to convert a function you've written in Excel into another programming language.
+spreadsheetCoder is an Excel macro which can convert a function you've written in Excel into another programming language.

 ### 1. Environment Preparation:
 - **Directory Structure**: Create a folder in your user directory titled "SpreadsheetCoder".